 4. Security

 Both traditional POS systems and mPOS systems adhere to strict security standards like PCI DSS (Payment Card Industry Data Security Standard) and EMV2 (Europay, Mastercard, and Visa) to ensure secure payment processing.
 While traditional POS systems are known for their robust security in fixed environments, mPOS systems bring the same level of protection to mobile transactions.
+By Q4 2024, globally 96.20 percent of transactions utilized EMV chip technology, indicating near-universal adoption across developed markets.

 5. Integration Capabilities

 Traditional POS systems are well-equipped to integrate with tools like inventory management systems, customer databases, and accounting software, making them suitable for businesses with established, complex operations.
 However, mPOS systems offer enhanced integration options by connecting seamlessly with digital wallets, apps, and bill payment solutions.
-This capability allows businesses to provide multiple payment options and improve customer experience, making mPOS systems highly adaptable to modern consumer preferences.
+This capability allows your business to provide multiple payment options and improve customer experience, making mPOS systems highly adaptable to modern consumer preferences.

 How Do Mobile Payments Differ from POS?